DancesWithDingo/ViewModelToolkit/README.md

 # ViewModelToolkit

-ViewModelToolkit is a .NET MAUI toolkit for C# developers using the Model-View-ViewModel (MVVM) pattern.
-The package includes ViewModelBase, DialogManager and CoreNavigation, three components that can make a programmer's job much easier while providing a (relatively) simple, clean and concise codebase.
+ViewModelToolkit is a set of .NET MAUI tools for C# developers using the Model-View-ViewModel (MVVM) pattern.
+The package includes ViewModelBase, DialogManager and CoreNavigation, three components that can make a programmer's job much easier while maintaining a simple, uniform and concise codebase.

 In addition to providing the abstract `ViewModelBase` class, the additional components make it easier to navigate to pages *modally*, treating each navigation as an atomic awaitable task.
 Gone are the days tracking whether the user hit the cancel button, back button or the device hardware button.
-No matter how the user closes the dialog, control returns to the statement *after* the navigation call, returning the result of the dialog.
+No matter how the user closes the dialog, control returns to the statement *after* the navigation call, returning the result of the dialog to the call site.

 ## ViewModelBase

-At its most basic, VMT provides three ViewModelBase base classes:
+ViewModelToolkit provides three ViewModelBase base classes:

 1. `ViewModelBase`, used for simple navigation to another page,
 2. `ViewModelBase<T>`, used for simple navigation to another page with a strongly typed model object passed to the `Initialize` method,